Indira Banerjee: Early life

 Indira Banerjee was born on 24 September 1957.
-She did her schooling at the Loreto House in Kolkata.
-She pursued her higher education at the Presidency College, Kolkata and Department of Law, University of Calcutta.
+She started her education at the Loreto House in Kolkata.
+She pursued higher education at the Presidency University, Kolkata and the Department of Law, University of Calcutta.

 She was enrolled as an advocate on 5 July 1985 and practised before the Calcutta High Court.

 Judicial career

-Indira Banerjee was appointed a permanent Judge of the Calcutta High Court on 5 February 2002 and transferred to the Delhi High Court with effect from 8 August 2016.
-She was elevated as the Chief Justice of the Madras High Court and assumed charge on 5 April 2017.
+Banerjee was appointed a permanent judge of the Calcutta High Court on 5 February 2002 and transferred to the Delhi High Court with effect from 8 August 2016.
+She was elevated as the chief justice of the Madras High Court and assumed charge on 5 April 2017.

-Justice Banerjee succeeded Justice Sanjay Kishan Kaul as the Chief Justice of the Madras High Court, after she was elevated to the Supreme Court of India.
-She is the second woman to head the chartered High Court, after Justice Kanta Kumari Bhatnagar who headed the Court between June and November 1992.
-She was elevated as Judge of Supreme Court of India on 7 August 2018.
+Banerjee succeeded Justice Sanjay Kishan Kaul as the chief justice of the Madras High Court, after she was elevated to the Supreme Court of India.
+She is the second woman to head the chartered High Court, after Justice Kanta Kumari Bhatnagar who headed the court between June and November 1992.
+She was elevated as a judge of Supreme Court of India on 7 August 2018.
 She was retired on 23 September 2022.